 Every vote on TripAdvisor counts equally.
 This may come off as elitist, but this is the core incentive that drives fake reviewers.
 If TripAdvisor employed, compensated, or otherwise partnered with professional or semi-professional reviewers, much of this could be avoided.
 To be relevant in the future, TripAdvisor needs to drive quality, not quantity.

 The idea of a “social network” was an interesting one.
-However, 12 months into the new TripAdvisor experiment, the results are pretty disappointing.
+However, after 12 months into the new TripAdvisor experiment, the results were yet another disappointment for the website.

 However, this leads consumers to an unnatural and unrealistic opinion of a property through a process of selective omission.
 Furthermore, legitimate warnings of unsafe properties where rapes and deaths have occurred are also deleted by the company (such as this one).